Dance students working on their ballet technique in a dance studio.

 Confidence

 The one trait that all lecturers want to see in their applicants is confidence.
 Confidence in yourself, and the subject you want to study.
-Ethelinda, Curriculum Manager of Performing Arts says what makes a good audition is confidence: “Demonstrate confidence by walking in with a good posture and a smile.”
+Demonstrate confidence by walking in with a good posture and a smile.

 Preparation

-Ethelinda says that, depending on what you are auditioning for, you will need your movement clothes, your monologue and anything that you think will support you.
+Depending on what you are auditioning for, you will need your movement clothes, your monologue and anything that you think will support you.
 Water, warm clothing or props for your character, and shoes if needed.
 Get to know your character.
-If you have the whole play or script, read it all to know where you’re coming from, scan for clues that will help you to recreate this character.
+If you have the whole play or script, read it all to know where you’re coming from, and scan for clues that will help you to recreate this character.
 If not, use your own best judgement.
-“Connect with your character and give it your all”.
+Connect with your character and give it your all.

 A positive and friendly attitude is essential, plus some knowledge of the course you are applying for.
-“Preparation is a must.
-Read a little about the profession and think about how you can relate to your own experiences.”
+Preparation is a must.
+Read a little about the profession and think about how you can relate to your own experiences.

 Let your personality shine

-When asked about acting and theatre auditions, Ethelinda says that your personality is what is going to win you the audition or interview.
-“Make sure you always be yourself and let people know that there is something unique and new about your character; something that only YOU can bring into the role.”
+For acting and theatre auditions, your personality is what is going to win you the audition or interview.
+Make sure you always be yourself and let people know that there is something unique and new about your character; something that only you can bring into the role.

-Clarissa says that applicants who are honest, keen and can explain their interest in the subject area well are the ones that are memorable.
-“Have a few anecdotes up your sleeve about your own experiences so far.”
+Applicants who are honest, keen and can explain their interest in the subject area well are the memorable ones.
+Have a few anecdotes up your sleeve about your own experiences so far.

 Show your passion